 FOX 6 Now shared that about 92% of small businesses in that business.org study reported that they’ve seen the cost of supplies or services increase since the COVID-19 pandemic started.

 Supply chain issues are also impacting the situation.
 About 64% of small businesses in the study reported “an inability to acquire products or perform services.
 Another 56% said they have been unable to meet customer demand and 43% are being forced to change their products altogether.”

 According to Click Orlando News, shortages have also impacted things like used car prices.
 Used car prices have increased more than 37% over the past year alone because of supply chain issues with the semiconductors needed for cars.

-In many cases, spots have raised prices to pass on these higher labor and food costs to their customers.
+In many cases, businesses have raised prices to pass on these higher labor and food costs to their customers.
 Click Orlando News shares that Darden Restaurants has increased prices by 2% and expects to increase them by another 4% over the next 6 months.

 CNBC shared that Kellogg might raise prices (again) in 2022 due to inflation concerns.
 Kellogg CEO Steve Cahillane said that customers have been willing to pay for their products, even though some price hikes were made last year.
 Cahillane shared, “We don’t want prices to get too high, but we’re in an environment where it’s broad-based, it’s across everything, but we’ve been able to cover it.
 Our pricing performance has been very solid.”